Pesa Atribo: West Pomeranian Voivodeship

-The region signed an agreement on January 29, 2010, for the purchase of 10 Atribo sets with the option of adding another two units, of which the options were taken up in September 2010.
-The first two units were delivered on June 25, and June 27, 2010, and started their operation in the West Pomeranian Regional Transport Department.
-Further units were delivered at a rate of one or two a month until January 28, 2011.
+The region signed an agreement on 29 January 2010, for the purchase of 10 Atribo sets with the option of adding another two units, of which the options were taken up in September 2010.
+The first two units were delivered on 25 and 27 June 2010, and started their operation in the West Pomeranian Regional Transport Department.
+Further units were delivered at a rate of one or two a month until 28 January 2011.